RodCyb3Dev/Deploying-Bedrock-for-WordPress-on-DigitalOcean/README.md

-# README.md for Deploying Roots/Bedrock WordPress to DigitalOcean
+# Deploying Roots/Bedrock WordPress to DigitalOcean

-This README provides a comprehensive guide on deploying Roots/Bedrock WordPress on a DigitalOcean Droplet using Nginx, PHP, MySQL, Let's Encrypt, UFW, and other essential tools.
+This provides a comprehensive guide on deploying Roots/Bedrock WordPress on a DigitalOcean Droplet using Nginx, PHP, MySQL, Let's Encrypt, UFW, and other essential tools.

 ## Table of Contents